-The Eve Carson Selection Committee recently chose Kyle Villemain and Sarah MacLean 2014-2015 Eve Carson Scholars.
+The Eve Carson Selection Committee chose Kyle Villemain and Sarah MacLean 2014-2015 Eve Carson Scholars.

 Sarah MacLean, of Croton-on-Hudson, NY, is majoring in Global Studies with minors in Hispanic Studies and Chemistry.